HVAC & Mechanical

 Evaluates how reliably the right technical documentation reaches installers before they work on equipment, and traces the percentage of warranty claims and callbacks attributable to documentation gaps.

-Start with the operating questions.
+Start with the operating constraint, then sequence the system work.